tstyche/tstyche/README.md

 ## Feedback

 If you have any questions or suggestions, [start a discussion](https://github.com/tstyche/tstyche/discussions/new/choose) or [open an issue](https://github.com/tstyche/tstyche/issues/new/choose) on GitHub.
 Preferring a chat?
-Join our [Discord server][discord-url].
+Join our [Discord server](https://discord.gg/gCSasd3QJq).

 ## License